Selected Essays by Samuel Johnson

 But when an adventurer is levelled with the rest of the world, and acts in such scenes of the universal drama, as may be the lot of any other man; young spectators fix their eyes upon him with closer attention, and hope, by observing his behaviour and success, to regulate their own practices, when they shall be engaged in the like part.
 (The Rambler, No. 4)

 Johnson might, in spirit anyway, like our autofiction, even as he would be disgusted with our superheroes.
 Interestingly, he also observes that history as a literary genre has the same fault as fantasy: both are too distant from people’s ordinary everyday lives to be morally relevant.

 This preference for a mimetic literature of the self accords with our own sense of the 18th century as the age of the novel and of burgeoning individualism.
 It was also the great age of epistolarity: some of Johnson’s essays take the form of narrative letters that give his readers a comic or sentimental glimpse of people’s real lives, usually to make one or another moral or political point.
 Most notable among these texts is the harrowing novelistic or Richardsonian tale of Misella, a young woman sexually groomed from girlhood by an abusive custodian and then driven into prostitution.

 Johnson’s literary ideas are more nuanced than his praise for moral fiction might suggest.
 Consider his still-relevant discussion of literary originality.
 Writers are too often criticized for plagiarizing each other’s ideas, he says.
 But both fiction and nonfiction writers address themselves to experience and morality, which should, he argues, be more or less universal once you have gotten beyond the costume of custom and circumstance.
 There are, consequently, no original ideas, either for stories or for their morals.
 The proper arena for literary invention is, to use a later critical vocabulary, not content but form.

-Bloom notes that Johnson considered “invention” the highest art of poetry, by which word Johnson seems to mean the line-by-line and sentence-by-sentence development of original combinations of imagery, ideas, and sentiments:
+Bloom notes that Johnson considered “invention” the highest art of poetry; for Johnson this means the line-by-line and sentence-by-sentence development of original combinations of imagery, ideas, and sentiments: